 3 And this we will do

 The antecedent of “this” is “let us go on to maturity.”
-It is important at this point to understand the argument of Hebrews 5:11f to this point.
-In chapter five the author warned Christians about their immaturity in Christ.
+It is important here to understand the argument of Hebrews 5:11f to this point.
+In chapter 5 the author warned Christians about their immaturity in Christ.
 The “therefore” of Hebrews 6:1 shows the implication that Christians need to mature in Christ.
 This verse shows that the “this” is maturity.

-The author of Hebrews includes himself in the pursuit of maturity.
-He is somewhere in the process of growing in maturity.
+The author of Hebrews included himself in the pursuit of maturity.
+He was somewhere in the process of growing in maturity.
 None had fully arrived at a full completion of maturity.

-Up to this point the readers were “dull of hearing” (He 5:11), “unskillful in the Word of Righteousness” (He 5:13) and unable to masticate or assimilate “solid food” (He 5:14).
+Up to this point the readers were “dull of hearing” (He 5:11), “unskillful in the Word of Righteousness” (He 5:13), and unable to masticate or assimilate “solid food” (He 5:14).
 Their inertness about the wonder of Christ put them in spiritual peril.
-Now they need to move on to a full knowledge of who and what Christ is.
+Now they needed to move on to a full knowledge of who and what Christ is.

 People cannot mature without God concurring with what they do.
 God does not concur with those who remain in immaturity.
 There is a certain condition upon which God permits a person to reach maturity.
 Maturity is not mechanical; it involves dynamic fellowship with God.
 This dynamic involves massing and assimilating of principles from God’s Word and appropriating them into one’s life.
 This is no “quick fix” spirituality.

 The maturity process is dependent upon God’s grace.